Sev Statik: Studio debuts and work with collectives (1996–2002)

-Continued activities (2003–09)
+Continued activities (2003–2009)

 In 2003, Tunnel Rats released the compilation and sampler album Underground Rise, Volume 1: Sunrise/Sunset, on which Tunnel Rats collaborated with Deepspace5, LA Symphony, and numerous other underground hip hop artists.
 This was followed up by the collective's third and final studio album, Tunnel Rats, in 2004.
 In 2003, Evans released his second studio album as Stu Dent, Nephilim: Act of God 1, and a second Severed Remaynz compilation was released in 2004.
 His second studio album as Sev Statik, Slow Burn, came out in 2005, and Deepspace5 released Unique, Just Like Everyone Else.
 Also in 2005, Evans joined up with fellow Albany-area hip hop artist Rick Whispers to form Body Language and record the studio album All Up In Yer Grill Piece, which was later released as a free download.
 In 2006, Evans released a Sev Statik studio album, Sliver LP, a remix of Slow Burn entitled Afterburn, and the compilation Severed Remaynz III.
 A fourth studio album, Back to Dust, followed in 2007, and featured Deepspace5 member DJ Dust as producer.
 In 2008, Deepspace5 released two studio albums, Deepspacesoul, a project put together by one of the collective's producers, Beat Rabbi, and Bake Sale.
 As a solo artist, Evans released the studio album Shotgun and collaborated with Scribbling Idiots members JustMe, Wonder Brown, and Theory Hazit to release the studio album Falling Tsar.

-Goldtooth and current activity (2010 – present)
+Goldtooth and current activity (since 2010)

 Evans released two albums in 2010, an EP titled School Shooting with DJ Tone and Back to Dust Remix, a compilation remixed by Theory Hazit, and Deepspace5 also released the studio album The Future Ain't What it Used to Be.
 In 2011, he released the studio album Sondial, which features production by Rawthreat.
 That same year, he joined the band Goldtooth.
 Goldtooth was formed when the drummer Dan Beck "El Mustango", of the recently dissolved band Honeycreepers, contacted Evans and discussed the idea of a collaboration with him and fellow Honeycreepers member Sean Fortune.
 Evans expressed in an interview that he initially was unsure of the idea, since he had not heard of the other musicians before, but found that things worked out.
 Matt Ferguson of Beware! the Other Head of Science also joined, rounding out the group to a quartet with Dan Beck "El Mustango" on drums, Sean Fortune on bass, Sev Statik as emcee, and Ferguson on guitar and synthesizers.
 Ferguson stated that "95 percent" of the band's material is covers of previous songs written by Sev Statik.
 Goldtooth released the song "Change the World" on August 27, 2013, for purchase off of Bandcamp.
 Evans released two more EPs as Sev Statik, Sinderblock in 2012 and Sophy in 2013.